Adithyavj/adithyavj.github.io/_posts/2022-05-23-angular-dotnet-app-part2.md

 }
 ```

 How does Angular provide the app.component to the index.html.
 How is it bootstrapped?

 The browser doesn't know what ```<app-root>``` tag is and it gets this from the js files.

 - Module

-Every Angular application has to have atleast one module.
+Every Angular application should have atleast one module.
 In a standard angular file, it is ```app.module.ts``` file.
 Inside it we have a decorator ```@NgModule``` to tell angular that this is an Angular module.
 Angular module file has:
 - declarations
 - imports
 - providers
 - bootstrap

 The module file declares the components that are available in our application.
 They will be in the declaration array.
 We can import other angular modules into the app.module in the imports array.
 We also have a bootstrap element to bootstrap any components when our application loads.
 The AppComponent is bootstrapped when the module file app.module.ts is bootstrapped.
 The AppComponent file is the one we see in the index.html file.